-Figure 3.1 summarizes the current operation of the WWTP.
+Figure 3.1 summarizes the current operation of the WWTP along with current sampling locations.
+Influent flow measurement is recorded at the parshall flume entering the aeration basin and the effluent flow is measured at the effluent V-notch weir at the UV basin.
+Table 3.1 summarizes the design flows, loadings, design effluent requirements, and design data for the treatment units and major equipment at the WWTP.
 Raw sewage enters the plant at the influent pump station.
 The raw sewage flows through a fine screen with 1/4 inch openings to remove rags and other debris from the flow stream.
-The plant influent is then pumped up to the operating level by four 15 hp, variable-frequency pumps .
+The plant influent is then pumped up to the operating level by four 15 hp, variable-frequency pumps.